Dolamide/HSR-HS16/PrFm/prolog.md

 !!! note

-    Prollog executes "From top to bottom & left to right" This allows us to give priority (which is not possible in *pure* logic)
+    Prolog executes "From top to bottom & left to right" This allows us to give priority (which is not possible in *pure* logic)